DUNE/dune-justin/docs/workflow-man-page.md

               be allocated on storages at greater distances, up to a value  of 100 which represents maximally remote storages.

+              --max-files-per-job  N  limits the number of files which will be allocated to a job.
+This can be used to ensure  that  bootstraps which  request  files  to work on, one after another, do not run for too long.
+Default 1.

               If one or more options --output-pattern SCOPE:DATASET:PATTERN is given  then  the  generic job will look for files created by the script which match the pattern given as PATTERN.
 The pattern  is a  Bash  shell pattern using *, ? and [...] expressions.
 See the bash(1) Pattern Matching section for details.
 Any  output  files found  by  this  matching will be uploaded and registered by the generic job in the Rucio dataset given by SCOPE:DATASET, with  a DID composed of the scope given and the found filename.
 Further- more, if the found files have a corresponding JSON metadata file with  the  same  name  but  with  ".json" appended, that will be recorded for that file in MetaCat.

               Alternatively --output-pattern-next-stage  SCOPE:DATASET:PATTERN
-              can be given in which the output file will also be registered in the  Workflow Database as an unprocessed input file for the next stage and available for allocation to instances of that  stage's script.
+              can be given in which the output file will also be registered in the justIn Database as an unprocessed input file  for  the  next stage  and available for allocation to instances of that stage's script.

               If one or more options --output-rse NAME is given, then the  RSE used  for  uploads of output files will be chosen from that list of RSEs, with preference given to RSEs which are closer in  dis- tance.
 If this option is not used, or none of the given RSEs are available, then the default algorithm for choosing  the  closest available RSE is used.

               --lifetime-days  DAYS  sets  the  Rucio  lifetime for all output files that are uploaded.
 The lifetime defaults to 1 day  if  not specified.

               --env  NAME=VALUE  can be used one or more times to set environ- ment variables when the stage's bootstrap script is executed.

        quick-request   [--name   NAME]   [--mql   QUERY|--monte-carlo   COUNT]
               [--refind-start-date   YYYYMMDD]  [--refind-duration-days  DAYS]
               [--refind-interval-hours HOURS] --file FILENAME  [--wall-seconds
-              N] [--rss-mb N] [--processors N] [--max-distance  DIST]  [--out- put-pattern  SCOPE:DATASET:PATTERN] [--output-rse NAME] [--life-
+              N] [--max-files-per-job N] [--rss-mb N] [--processors N] [--max- distance DIST] [--output-pattern SCOPE:DATASET:PATTERN]  [--out-
-              time-days DAYS] [--env NAME=VALUE]
+              put-rse NAME] [--lifetime-days DAYS] [--env NAME=VALUE]"
               Combines the create-request, create-stage and start-request sub- commands into a single  operation,  for  use  with  single-stage requests.
+The  options  available  to  the  two subcommands are described in their respective sections above.

        show-stages --request-id ID [--stage-id ID]